-Anyway, last week, as they were entering into primary, I could tell it was going to be another one of "those weeks."
-So I scrambled to the primary closet, found some colored construction paper and quickly cut out some eggs (they looked horrible but the kids didn't notice!).
-When it was time for singing time (and I was right - they were awful all through opening exercises), I held up the eggs and told the Sunbeams that if they could keep their eggs warm, under their pockets and "hatch" their egg, I would give them a surprise after sharing time (so they had to sit on it for both singing and sharing time).
-But if the presidency or their teachers saw their eggs, we'd have to take it.
+I told the Sunbeams that if they could keep their eggs warm, under their pockets and “hatch” their egg, I would give them a surprise after singing time.
+But if the presidency or their teachers saw their eggs, we’d have to take it.
 As a surprise I had a bunch of random stickers that I use for nursery.

-My idea came from OCD Chorister's post HERE.
-But again, like everything I do, I wanted to motify it so I made my own eggs.
-I wanted each child to have their own favorite colored egg, be able to write their name on it, and just cut around squares because I'm lazy like that:
+My idea came from OCD Chorister’s post.
+I wanted each child to have their own favorite colored egg, be able to write their name on it, and just cut around squares because I’m lazy like that:

 I also created a few blank ones for visitors.
 You could omit writing their names on each egg but I wanted names so we can assign seats if need be!
 Before they come into primary, we will quickly place certain children in certain chairs (not next to chatty neighbors, next to their teacher) as needed.